 If your soil has been contaminated from pesticides or petroleum spills, is contaminated with heavy metals like arsenic and chromium in treated lumber or creosote in railroad ties, or with lead and arsenic from iron supplements, the solution is basically the same.

 First, stop the contamination.

-Second, apply activated charcoal such as Biogize-SD.
+Second, apply activated charcoal.
 It’s very fine-textured and must be mixed with water to apply.
 Fine textured humates are the next best choice.
 Zeolite can be applied in a granular form if the budget allows.

 Activated charcoal is widely used to decontaminate soils from a host of toxic compounds.